Exception Handling

 Note

-The BusinessException does not need to be caught by the business logic.
-It will be automatically caught by the framework and the appropriate output will be returned based on the request type.
+A BusinessException does not need to be caught with a try-catch in business logic, as the framework will automatically catch it and return an appropriate output based on the request type.

 Custom Business Exception

-If the above response does not meet your requirements, for example, if you want to change msg to message, you can define a custom MyBusinessException.
+If the above response does not meet your requirements, for example, if you want to change msg to message, you can customize a MyBusinessException.

 Create a new file app/exception/MyBusinessException.php with the following content: